hardiksrivastavaa/FrontPageGenerator_FGP/README.md

 # Front Page Generator

+## Overview

-The Front Page Generator is a user-friendly web application designed to simplify the process of generating front pages for academic documents.
-It caters specifically to students at Feroze Gandhi Polytechnic, offering a streamlined solution for creating personalized front pages for their academic submissions.
+Welcome to the Front Page Generator!
+This project aims to provide a user-friendly web application designed to simplify the process of generating front pages for academic documents.
+Whether you're a student studying Mechanical Engineering, Electrical Engineering, Computer Science, or any other discipline at Feroze Gandhi Polytechnic, this tool is for you.

+This project is beneficial for every student studying at Feroze Gandhi Polytechnic, offering a streamlined solution for creating personalized front pages for academic submissions.

 ## Key Features

-- **Branch and Subject Selection:** Users can easily select their branch (Computer Science & Engineering or Information Technology) and the relevant subject for which they need to generate the front page.
+- **Branch and Subject Selection:** Users can easily select their branch and the relevant subject for which they need to generate the front page.

 - **Customizable Front Pages:** The application allows students to input their name, which will be dynamically incorporated into the generated front page, adding a personalized touch to their academic documents.